symlex/symlex/README.md

 [![Build Status](https://travis-ci.org/lastzero/symlex.png?branch=master)](https://travis-ci.org/lastzero/symlex)

 This ready-to-use boilerplate app is built on Silex, Symfony Components (for dependency injection instead of Pimple) plus Sympathy Components, which add routing and bootstrapping (https://github.com/lastzero/sympathy).
-Twitter Bootstrap, RequireJS and AngularJS are used for the example front-end code (static home page, login form and simple user management).
+Twitter Bootstrap, RequireJS and AngularJS are used for the example front-end code (static home page, login form and user management).
 You can use the back-end with any JavaScript library/REST client or to output static HTML.
-Command line applications are supported as well.
+An example for command line applications is included as well.

 **The goal of this project is to simplify Web app development by combining Silex and Symfony Components into a working  system that favors convention over configuration.**